jpeg729/pytorch_bits/README.md

 ## Model generation

 The `--layers` argument takes a simplistic model specification.
+First you specify the layer type, add a "\_", then if the layer type needs a size, you add a number.
+Then you can follow up with "\_k=value" for any keyword arguments.
+If the keyword contains "\_" replace it with "-".

-For example: `--layers LSTM_50 LSTM_60 GRU_70` specifies a three layer network with 50 LSTM units in the first layer, 60 LSTM units in the second layer and 70 GRU units in the third layer.
+For example: `--layers LSTM_50 Dropout_p=.5 CausalConv1d_70_kernel-size=3` specifies a three layer network with 50 LSTM units in the first layer, Dropout with p=.5 as the second layer, and 70 CausalConv1d units with kernel_size=3 in the third layer.

 If the output of the last requested layer doesn't match the number of target values (for these experiments the target size is 1) then the script adds a Linear layer to produce the required number of output values.